gdrlab/cascaded-sqli-detection/README.md

 	- utils/clean-kaggle-sqli-dataset-and-split.ipynb file is created for cleaning Kaggle SQLi dataset and splitting it into train-test files.
 	- utils/convert-old-dataset-to-new-single-tab.ipynb file is created for converting old three tabs delimited dataset to single tab.
 	- utils/dataset-train-test-splitter.ipynb file is created for splitting the given dataset to train and test parts.
+	- support for running without building the package is added (nlp_hybrid.py)

 - Release v0.0.12